Serbs of Croatia: World War II

-A certain change in relations towards Serbs in NDH took place in the spring of 1942 on German demand, as the Germans realized that the Ustaše policy towards Serbs strengthened their rebellion, which was putting pressure on the German army that had to send more of its troops to the NDH territory.
+A certain change in relations towards Serbs in the Independent State of Croatia took place in the spring of 1942 on German demand, as the Germans realized that the Ustaše policy towards Serbs strengthened their rebellion, which was putting pressure on the German army that had to send more of its troops to the Independent State of Croatia territory.
 Afterwards, Ustaše founded the Croatian Orthodox Church and Serbs were recruited to the Croatian Home Guard units.
 Ustaše stopped with deportations of Serbs and their forced conversions to Catholicism.
 However, these measures did not significantly affect the Serb rebellion.
 The establishment of the Church was done to try and pacify the state as well as to Croatisize the remaining Serb population once the Ustaše realized that the complete eradication of Serbs in the NDH was unattainable.
 Persecution of Serbs continued, however, but was less intense.
-At the beginning of 1942, NDH authorities started making agreements with the Chetniks to avoid conflicts and coordinate actions against the Yugoslav Partisans.
+At the beginning of 1942, Independent State of Croatia authorities started making agreements with the Chetniks to avoid conflicts and coordinate actions against the Yugoslav Partisans.
 In 1944 the Chetniks recognized the sovereignty of the Independent State of Croatia and became a legalized movement in it.
 The necessary ammunition and provisions were supplied to the Chetniks by the Ustaše military.
-Chetniks who were wounded in such operations would be cared for in NDH hospitals, while the orphans and widows of Chetniks killed in action would be supported by the Ustaše state.
+Chetniks who were wounded in such operations would be cared for in Independent State of Croatia hospitals, while the orphans and widows of Chetniks killed in action would be supported by the Ustaše state.
 The agreements did not stop crimes against Serbs by the Ustaše or against Muslims and Croats by the Chetniks.
 In early May 1945 Chetnik forces withdrew through Ustaše-held Zagreb; many of these were later killed, along with captured Ustaše, by the Partisans as part of the Bleiburg repatriations.
 On 8 May 1945, Yugoslav Partisans entered Zagreb, which marked the collapse of the Ustaše regime and the liberation of Croatia from the Nazi occupation.
 Following the end of the war, Croatia entered union with Bosnia and Herzegovina, Macedonia, Montenegro, Serbia, and Slovenia and formed the Socialist Federal Republic of Yugoslavia.

 Socialist Yugoslavia

 During the Second World War, at the Second and Third sessions of the National Anti-Fascist Council of the Peoples Liberation of Croatia (ZAVNOH) held in October 1943 and May 1944 respectively, the equality of the Serbian and Croatian nations, as constituent nations of the federal unit of Croatia, was recognized in every aspect.
-Later, in 1963, the Croatian Constitution did not mention the Serbs in Croatia as a constituent nation of SR Croatia.
+Later, in 1963, the Croatian Constitution did not mention the Serbs in Croatia as a constituent nation of Socialist Republic of Croatia.
 Constitution of 1974 defined Croatia as a "national state of Croatian people, state of Serbian people in Croatia and state of other nationalities that live in it".